CuBoulder/express_documentation/docs/github_strategy.md

     * As reviews are done, team members will either leave a comment and apply the `evaluate-1:More Information` label or remove the relevent `evaluate-2` label.
 1. Once all `evaluate` labels are removed, an Epic can be considered for inclusion in an upcoming Sprint.
 1. Issue is added to a Sprint (not necessarily the _next_ sprint) and assigned to a **Developer**.
-    * When a Sprint is created, a QA Epic will also be created.
-1. **Developer** scopes out the work and creates additional Issues of `type:task` as needed.
+1. **Developer** scopes out the work and creates additional Issues of `type:task` as needed and defines deployment of the Expic as `deploy:Bundle`, `deploy:Express` or `deploy:Other` and adds `qa:pre-merge` or `qa:post-merge` based on when it would be best for the Epic to be reviewed.
+Some bundle updates can often be reviewed premerge while other changes require updates to the Express and muliple bundles.
+Those updates should be labeled `qa:post-merge`.
     * Issues of `type:task` may be added to the current sprint.
 1. Issues of `type:task` are assigned to a **Developer** who writes code.
     * If Developers want to commit code to branches for each Issue of `type:task`, use a branch named after the Epic as an integration branch.
-1. If someone wants to preview code for any of the following reasons, apply the label `qa:Needs Instance` to the Epic and assign additional users as applicable.
+1. If someone wants to preview an Epic for any of the following reasons, apply the label [request:Feature Branch](https://github.com/CuBoulder/express/issues?q=is%3Aopen+is%3Aissue+label%3A%22request%3AFeature+Branch%22) to the Epic and assign additional users as applicable.
-    * Concept acceptance (does this meet the Director's expectations).
-Assign **Director**.
-    * Documenation creation or update.
-Assign **Support Lead**.
-    * Feedback from non-technical users.
-Assign **additional users**.
-1. A **QA Engineer** will create an instance with the relevant code.
-They will remove the label `qa:Needs Instance` and apply the label `qa:Instance Ready`.
+1. A **QA Technician** will create an instance with the relevant code for all issues labelled [request:Feature Branch](https://github.com/CuBoulder/express/issues?q=is%3Aopen+is%3Aissue+label%3A%22request%3AFeature+Branch%22) once the developer adds [ready-for:Feature Branch Review](https://github.com/CuBoulder/express/issues?q=is%3Aopen+is%3Aissue+label%3A%22ready-for%3AFeature+Branch+Review%22)
-1. Relevent users will review the instance and provide feedback in the Epic.
-When a user has completed their work on the Instance, they will remove themself from the list of assignees.
-1. When an Epic has no assignees, the **Developer** will create a Pull Request against the `dev` branch of Express.
+1. The **Developer** creates a Pull Request against the `dev` branch of Express when the code is ready for automated testing and technical reviews.
+PR are merged when code is ready regardless of additional review or documentation.
-    * If the Epic needs QA during the release window (ex.
-Epic: Update Contrib as of May 1, 2017), create Issues of `type:qa` in the QA Epic for the Sprint (ex. updated Context do create 'Issue: Test Advanced Layout' and 'Issue: Test Advanced Design').
 1. A **Developer** who was not involved in writing the code will review the code using the GitHub PR review tools.
 1. When all PR feedback is addressed, a **Developer** who was not involved in writing the code will merge the PR.
-1. The Feature will be deployed as part of the next release.
+1. The feature will be deployed as part of the next release.

 ---